petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-course-environment-setup/understanding-client-extensions.md

 <!--TASK: add diagram of how Client Extensions interface with Liferay-->

-Now let’s take a look at the kinds of client extensions that are currently available.
+Now let's take a look at the kinds of client extensions that are currently available.

 ## Types of Client Extensions